Counselling and personal development

 We welcome applicants from a variety of theoretical orientations and training backgrounds (in counselling & psychotherapy) and from diverse personal and cultural backgrounds.
 The scheme offers an opportunity to gain work experience in the context of an inner city institution of Higher Education, which has a culturally diverse population and a high proportion of 'mature' (21+) students.

 Update!
-The recruitment process for our counselling placements for the year 2016-17 has been completed!
-If you would like to be alerted for any future recruitments please email your personal details to: email@example.com
+The deadline for application submissions for the year 2017-18 has now passed and we have now proceeded to the interviewing process!
+If you would like to be alerted for any future recruitments please email your personal details to: firstname.lastname@example.org

 For more information please visit our placements webpage.

 A counsellor may be able to help you with what is called 'mitigating circumstances' and/or with an 'appeals' process.
 However, such support is usually, though not always, in the context of 'regular and on-going' meetings.

 If you are experiencing difficulties which impact upon your studies, then you are advised to discuss these with your counsellor at an early stage, so that arrangements can be made before the mitigation and appeals deadlines.
 If you have not attended counselling regularly or you have missed appointments, then the Service may refuse to support your application.
 The Service will consider supporting mitigation and appeal applications in relation to emotional and mental health problems only.
 We cannot support applications which are based on the following: medical issues, legal issues, transport problems, computer problems or problems which we cannot verify.